fkallen/gpu-tRNA-mapper/README.md

 ## Setup

-In the top folder, execute the following commands to build `gpu_trna_mapper`
+In the top folder, execute the following commands to build `gpu-tRNA-mapper`

 Step 1.
 Set up Parasail:
 ```